 Interns participate in case consultations with treatment teams that review complex cases and address challenging situations.
 Interns support the team as needed in reviewing cases and providing recommendations.
 They participate in weekly education sessions on various mental health topics and complete a training session on a topic of their choice.

-Primary Supervisor: Gustavo Perez, PhD
+Primary Supervisors: Gustavo Perez, PhD, Kyle Suhr, PhD

-III.
-Inpatient Psychology
+Inpatient Psychology Rotation:

-Primary Supervisor: Patricia Harrison-Monroe, PhD
+Primary Supervisor: Kyle Suhr, PhD